Paying for cleanups

 Environmental cleanups can be costly but are always worth the effort.
 They protect and restore natural resources, remove blight, invigorate communities, and make way for new economic opportunities.
+We offer two types of grants; one to support local governments and the other to support cleanup projects when the cleaned site will be used for affordable housing.

 We work with local governments every even-numbered year to understand their 10-year cleanup needs for oversight, area-wide groundwater investigation, and safe drinking water action grants.
 This helps us estimate the 10-year cost of critical cleanup work in Washington.
-Solicitation periods are open for these grant and loan types every two years in February of even-numbered years.
+Solicitation periods are open for these grant and loan types every two years in January or February of even-numbered years.
 The responses we receive inform our budget requests to the Governor and Legislature.

 The following grants can be applied for each biennium: